madslundt/NetCoreMediatrSample/README.md

   - Features: All features (eg. User/GetUser.cs).
   - Infrastructure: Infrastructure for the application it self (eg. Middlewares, Filters, Pipeline).
   - ThirdParty: Third party services (eg. Facebook login).
-  - Helpers: Shared services that can be used as helper function to different features (eg. UserHelper to retrieve a user by id, email, etc.)

 ## Setting up application
 The appliaction require 2 databases - one for the application and one for Hangfire.